SonDo580/facebook-clone/README.md

 - NodeJS, Express
 - MongoDB, Mongoose
 - Express Validator
-- Bcrypt, JWT
+- JWT, Bcrypt

 ## Development

 To run the project locally, follow these steps:

-1. Clone the repository
+1. Clone the repository:

 ```bash
 git clone https://github.com/SonDo580/facebook-clone.git
 cd facebook-clone
 ```

-2. Create a MongoDB database and get the connection string
+2. Create a MongoDB database and get the connection string (I use MongoDB Atlas).

 3. Create a `.env` file in the server project and add the following: